Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 The information gathered during this phase includes:

-1.Service enumeration using nmap: This action was carried out to get information about the running services and open ports on Risky_Corporations's server.
+1. Service enumeration using nmap: This action was carried out to get information about the running services and open ports on Risky_Corporations's server.

 Figure 2.1 Nmap result

-Information	Description
-Port 21 (ftp)
-Version: vsftpd 2.3.4
-	File Transfer Protocol (FTP) is used for transferring files between a client and a server on a network.
+a.
+Port 21 (FTP) Version: vsftpd 2.3.4: File Transfer Protocol (FTP) is used for transferring files between a client and a server on a network.

-Port 22 (ssh)
-Version: OpenSSH 4.7p1	 Secure Shell (SSH) provides secure access to a remote computer or server over an encrypted connection.
+b.
+Port 22 (ssh) Version: OpenSSH 4.7p1	 Secure Shell (SSH) provides secure access to a remote computer or server over an encrypted connection.

-Port 23(telnet)
-Version: Linux Telnetd	Telnet is a network protocol used for remote terminal access.
-However, it's insecure as data is transmitted in plaintext.
+c.
+Port 23(telnet) Version: Linux Telnetd: Telnet is a network protocol used for remote terminal access.
+However, it's insecure as data is transmitted in plain text.

-Port 25(smtp)
-Version: Postfix smtpd	Simple Mail Transfer Protocol (SMTP) is used for sending email messages between servers.
+d.
+Port 25(smtp) Version: Postfix smtpd	Simple Mail Transfer Protocol (SMTP) is used for sending email messages between servers.

-Port 53(domain)
-Version: ISC bind 9.4.2
-	Domain Name System (DNS) resolves domain names to IP addresses and vice versa.
+e.
+Port 53(domain) Version: ISC bind 9.4.2 Domain Name System (DNS) resolves domain names to IP addresses and vice versa.

-Port 80(http)
-Version: Apache httpd 2.2.8 (DAV/2)
-	Hypertext Transfer Protocol (HTTP) is the foundation of data communication on the World Wide Web, used for accessing web pages.
+e.
+Port 80(HTTP) Version: Apache httpd 2.2.8 (DAV/2): Hypertext Transfer Protocol (HTTP) is the foundation of data communication on the World Wide Web, used for accessing web pages.

-Port 111(rpc Bind)
-Version:2(RPC #100000)
-	Port 111 is used for the RPC Bind service, facilitating remote program execution over a network.
+f.
+Port 111(rpc Bind) Version:2(RPC #100000): Port 111 is used for the RPC Bind service, facilitating remote program execution over a network.

-Port 139, 445  (netbios -ssn)
-Samba smbd 3.x - 4.x 	NetBIOS session service facilitates communication between devices on a local network, often used for file and printer sharing.
+g.
+Port 139, 445  (netbios -ssn) Samba smbd 3.x - 4.x 	NetBIOS session service facilitates communication between devices on a local network, often used for file and printer sharing.

+h.
 Ports 512 (Exec)	Traditionally used for remote execution services on UNIX systems, allowing users to execute commands on a remote system.

-Port 513 (Shell)	Historically used for remote login services on UNIX systems, enabling users to log in remotely to a system Port 514( Login)	This port is used for remote shell services on UNIX systems, providing users with interactive shell access to a remote system.
+i.
+Port 513 (Shell)	Historically used for remote login services on UNIX systems, enabling users to log in remotely to a system

+j.
+Port 514( Login)	This port is used for remote shell services on UNIX systems, providing users with interactive shell access to a remote system.

+k.
 Port 1099 (java -rmi)	Port 1099 is commonly associated with Java Remote Method Invocation (RMI), a mechanism that allows Java objects to invoke methods on remote Java objects operating in different Java virtual machines (JVMs), possibly on different hosts.
 It facilitates communication between Java applications distributed across a network.

+l.
 Port 1524 (ingreslock?)
-Version:GNU Classpath grmiregistry
-	Port 1542 is associated with the IngresLock service, which is a part of the Ingres Database Management System (DBMS).
+Version:GNU Classpath grmiregistry: Port 1542 is associated with the IngresLock service, which is a part of the Ingres Database Management System (DBMS).
 IngresLock is responsible for managing locks within the Ingres database to ensure data integrity and prevent conflicts between concurrent transactions.

-Port 2049 (nfs)
-Version:  2-4(RPC #100003)	NFS is a Network File Sharing protocol that allows users to share directories and files over the network across different operating systems
+m.
+Port 2049 (nfs) Version:  2-4(RPC #100003)	NFS is a Network File Sharing protocol that allows users to share directories and files over the network across different operating systems

-Port 2121 (ftp)
-Version: ProFTPD 1.3
-	Port 2121 is an alternative port often used for FTP (File Transfer Protocol) services.
+n.
+Port 2121 (FTP) Version: ProFTPD 1.3 Port 2121 is an alternative port often used for FTP (File Transfer Protocol) services.

-Port 3306 (mysql)
-Version: MySql 5.0.51a -3ubuntu5	MySQL is a popular open-source relational database management system, and port 3306 is the default port for MySQL server.
+o.
+Port 3306 (MySQL) Version: MySql 5.0.51a -3ubuntu5	MySQL is a popular open-source relational database management system, and port 3306 is the default port for MySQL server.

-Port 5432 (postgresql)
-Version: PostgreSQL  DB 8.3.0 - 8.3.7	PostgreSQL is an open-source object-relational database system, and port 5432 is the default port for PostgreSQL server.
+p.
+Port 5432 (PostgreSQL) Version: PostgreSQL  DB 8.3.0 - 8.3.7	PostgreSQL is an open-source object-relational database system, and port 5432 is the default port for the PostgreSQL server.

-Port 5900 (vnc)
-Version: VNC (protocol) 3.3
-	Virtual Network Computing (VNC) allows remote desktop access to another computer over a network.
+q.
+Port 5900 (vnc) Version: VNC (protocol) 3.3  Virtual Network Computing (VNC) allows remote desktop access to another computer over a network.

 Port 6000 (x11)	Port 6000 is commonly associated with the X Window System (X11), which is a widely-used windowing system for bitmap displays in UNIX-like operating systems.
 X11 allows users to run graphical applications remotely, enabling the display of graphical user interfaces (GUIs) from a remote system on a local machine.
 Port 6667 (IRC)
 Version: UnrealIRCd	Internet Relay Chat (IRC) is a protocol used for real-time text messaging and chatting over the Internet.